DNS autoscaling based on the cluster size

 Resize the Managed Service for Kubernetes cluster

-Create a second Managed Service for Kubernetes node group using this command:
+Create another Managed Service for Kubernetes node group using this command:

 yc managed-kubernetes node-group create \